 “The interpretation was capricious and always executed with good taste and clarity..., Ms. Chen's interpretation elicit the applause from the audience who gave her an enthusiastic standing ovation." – La Prensa

-In a time of promising young virtuosos from all over the world, Weiyin Chen stands out not just for her dazzling technique, but above all for the sheer musicality and maturity of her playing, qualities rare in an artist of her young years.
+In a time of promising young virtuosos from all over the world, the Taiwanese-American pianist Weiyin Chen stands out not just for her dazzling technique, but above all for the sheer musicality and maturity of her playing, qualities rare in an artist of her young years.
 Her gift for getting to the musical “heart” of the scores she plays has drawn the attention and praise of such master musicians as the renowned conductor-pianist Leon Fleisher and pianists Richard Goode and Claude Frank, all of whom she studied with extensively, among a legion of other notable figures.
 Ms. Chen is a “thinking pianist” who has a rare ability to look beyond the notes on the page to divine a score’s musical essence.

-A passionate chamber musician, Ms. Chen has performed in numerous prestigious festivals including La Jolla SummerFest, Verbier Festival & Academy, Festspiele Mecklenburg-Vorpommern, Sarasota Music Festival, Chamber Music at the Perlman Music Program and Chamber Music at the Banff Centre.
-She has collaborated with soloists such as violinists Cho-Liang Lin, Ilya Gringolts, Chee-Yun Kim, David Chan, Alina Pogostkina, violists Paul Neubauer, David Aaron Carpenter and Cynthia Phelps, and cellists Gary Hoffman and Felix Fan.
+Ms. Chen has performed in such festivals as La Jolla Summerfest, Verbier Festival & Academy, Festspiele Mecklenburg-Vorpommern, Shanghai International Music Festival, Chelsea Music Festival, Sarasota Music Festival, and the Banff Center, collaborating with such instrumentalists as violinists Cho-Liang Lin, Ilya Gringolts, Chee-Yun Kim, David Chan, Alina Pogostkina, violists Paul Neubauer, David Aaron Carpenter and Cynthia Phelps, and cellists Gary Hoffman and Felix Fan.